image

 ₹25,000

-4. Select the zero depreciation add-on from the list of options.
+4. Choose the Zero Depreciation add-on from the list of available option riders.

 Conclusion